 Apparently we need an aggressive, engaging campaign to "encourage" picking up after your pet.
 I'm disappointed in the appalling amount of unscooped poop at my local (Hartman Rd) park.
 How about an incentive to "Always Take Two" ... meaning always take 2 poop bags when leaving home with your pooch... also meaning always take 2 looks at your pup in the park.
-Many deposits are left in the field while owners chat or check devices...take your 2 eyes off a that and ON2 your poodle (3)
+Many deposits are left in the field while owners chat or check devices...take your 2 eyes off a that and ON2 your poodle © aggressive dogs may be out of control